ebi-gene-expression-group/atlas-web-single-cell/README.md

 Again, this step will take a few minutes.

-### Create Solr Collection Alias
+### Create Solr aliases
-Go to you're Solr admin page 'http://localhost:8983/solr' Create these 3 aliases for the Solr collections:
+Go to your Solr admin page `http://localhost:8983/solr` and create these three aliases:

 1. Alias Name: scxa-analytics
-   Collection: scxa-analytics-v3(select from the dropdown)
+   Collection: scxa-analytics-v5

 2. Alias Name: bioentities
    Collection: bioentities-v1